renpy/renpy/sphinx/source/python.rst

     label after_load:
         $ points = 0

-The define statement can take an optional named store (see below), by prepending it to the variable name with a dot.
+The default statement can take an optional named store (see below), by prepending it to the variable name with a dot.
 For example::

     default schedule.day = 0